 Another handy option would be to stay in Furnas, though I found that a bit too touristy for my liking.

-E/ The 10 best things to do in Sao Miguel
+The 10 best places to visit on Sao Miguel

 Let’s face it, if you go to the Azores it’s probably because you are into nature.
 And what better way to truly appreciate nature than walking, right?
 Well, you’re in for a treat!
 Sao Miguel has numerous, well signposted trails to keep you busy for at least a few weeks!
 Whether you prefer lakes or viewpoints, countryside or city, Sao Miguel has you covered!
 Most walks are easy to moderate, so you don’t need to be hitting the gym every day to be able to complete them.
 Have a look at my favourite walking trails on Sao Miguel for some inspiration!